-The government plans to introduce new tax incentives for childcare.
+The government is introducing new tax incentives for childcare.

 The relief will be 20% of the costs of childcare up to a total of childcare costs of £10,000 per child per year.
-The

-	scheme will therefore be worth a maximum of £2,000 per child (£4,000 for a disabled child).
-All children under 12 within

-	the first year of the scheme will be eligible (up to 17 for children with disabilities).
+The scheme will therefore be worth a maximum of £2,000 per child (£4,000 for a disabled child).
+All children under 12 within the first year of the scheme will be eligible (up to 17 for children with disabilities).

 To qualify for Tax-Free Childcare all parents in the household must generally meet a minimum income level, based on working 16 hours a week (on average £120 a week) and each earn less than £100,000 a year and not already be receiving support through Tax Credits or Universal Credit.

 Parents will be able to register with the government and open an online account.
 The scheme will be delivered by HMRC in partnership with National Savings and Investments, the scheme's account provider.
 The government will then 'top up' payments into this account at a rate of 20p for every 80p that families pay in.

 Self-employed parents will be able to get support with childcare costs using the Tax-Free Childcare scheme, unlike the current employer supported childcare scheme.
 To support newly self-employed parents, the government is introducing a 'start-up' period.
 During this period a newly self-employed parent will not have to earn the minimum income level.

 The government is rolling out Tax-Free Childcare and all eligible parents will be able to join the scheme by the end of 2017.
 Parents will be able to apply for all their children at the same time, when their youngest child becomes eligible.

 Only childcare providers registered with a regulator can receive Tax-Free Childcare payments.

 How does this relate to employer supported childcare?